PanayiotisPetsas/Seeker/README.md

 ⇢ Make one more level with smaller enemies and a bigger map.
 [CURRENTLY WORKING ON]

   —⇢ a.
-Create the sprites for the map [25% DONE]
+Create the sprites for the map [50% DONE]

   —⇢ b.
 Create a "health kit" which heals the player back to max HP.
 [DONE]

   —⇢ c.
-Create enemies and enemy behaviour in code [NEXT]
+Create enemies and enemy behaviour in code [DONE]

-⇢ Finish the GameOver scene.
+⇢ Finish the GameOver scene.[75% DONE]

 ⇢ (optional, depends on time left) Make inventory